 There are many great advantages of health insurance insurance, and money-saving opportunities to get covered.

 The Affordable Care Act, also commonly referred to as “Obamacare,” is healthcare reform legislation that was signed into law by President Barak Obama in 2010.
 The law has many provisions that have been and continue to roll out in phases, some of which will not go into effect until 2022.

-With the passing of Obamacare, nearly all Americans are now required to carry health insurance, and large employers must also offer their employees access to group health insurance plans.
-Failing to do so on either account results in a tax penalty, payable when filing income taxes.
+With the passing of Obamacare, nearly all Americans are now legally required to carry health insurance, and large employers must also offer their employees access to group health insurance plans.
 In addition to these mandates, states have been encouraged to expand Medicaid, and every individual who purchases their own health insurance has access to a state exchange or the federal marketplace to shop for insurance and receive a cost subsidy to lower the monthly premium amount on their healthcare plan.

 What are the benefits of the Affordable Care Act?
 There are many.
 Individuals with a pre-existing condition can no longer be denied health insurance, and are eligible for health insurance at the same rate as a healthy individual.
 Gender discrimination was also struck down with the mandate, allowing men and woman to pay the same rate each month.
 One of the biggest victories for Obamacare advocates was gaining essential health benefits.
 Every health insurance company selling healthcare plans on a state exchange or the federal marketplace must include 10 essential health benefits in every plan for it to be considered a qualified Obamacare healthcare policy.
 The benefits include (although some specific services do vary by state):